KarlMeierMattern/Full-Stack/ReactJS.md

 - Everything in React is a component.
 - There are two ways to create a React component.
 The first way is to use a JavaScript function.
 - Defining a component in this way creates a **stateless component**, which can receive data and render it, but does not manage or track changes to that data.

+> [!IMPORTANT]
-- React requires function names to begin with a capital letter.
+> React requires function names to begin with a capital letter.

 > [!TIP]
 > Use curly braces to enter "JavaScript land" while you are in "JSX land".
 You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.